7seraph/cse15l-lab-report/lab2-report.md

 - The absolute path for my public key is: `/c/Users/trank/.ssh/id_ed25519.pub`

 ![img](terminal_interaction.png)
 > You will know that you have sucessfully inputted your key when you do not need to input your password!
 Keep in mind that the server recognizes my device (my laptop: `trank@LAPTOP-R60GQ529`).
-If I wanted to `ssh` into the `ieng6` server on a different device, I would have to verify again because the server does not recognize a new device...
+If I wanted to `ssh` into the `ieng6` server on a different device, I would have to verify again because the server does not recognize a new device
 ---
 ## Part 3: I Learned Something New!
 I did not know that we could generate our public and private key such that we can login into the `ieng6` servers without inputting our password everytime.
 I learned how to run a server--with the help of `NumberServer.java` and `Server.java`.
 I also learned how to read a url and that the bunch of random characters, numbers, and symbols sent information to the webpage.
 Finally, I learned that `bash` and `powershell` are two unique terminals.